 As the pile becomes taller and taller, the other person, usually the woman, sits on top of it and tamps it down with her feet.
 After a long afternoon, the last step is extricating the wife from the top of the haystack – not an easy feat, taking into consideration that it is not unusual for some haystacks to have over 4 meters in height.
 If it all goes well, she ends up in the warm embrace of her husband.

 There is no better place than Maramures to discover authentic Romania, as people still keep their traditions and customs passed down from generation to generation.
 Men are true masters of woodworking and woodcarving, building houses, objects of decoration and the famous wooden gates.
 They also practice pottery and make hats out of woven straw.
 They decorate them with colorful beads and flowers and use them as part of the traditional folk costume.
 Women, on the other hand, weave – they make rugs, towels, embroidered cushions and use them to adorn their homes.

 Maramures is also home to some of the most famous craftsmen in Romania: Daniel Les, a potter from Baia Sprie, Toader Barsan, a woodcarver from Barsana and Gheorghe Opris, an artisan and excellent story-teller from the village of Sarbi.

 What better time than Christmas to bring to life long-kept traditions?
 Especially in Maramures, this is a time of joy and celebration.
-Wooden houses are beautifully decorated, delicious food is prepared and carolers dress up in traditional costumes and visit every house in the village.
+The festivities start on December 20th, known as Ignat day, when people from rural areas kill the pig whose meat is later eased for cooking the Christmas meal.
+In the next days wooden houses are beautifully decorated, delicious food is prepared and carolers dress up in traditional costumes and visit every house in the village.
 In exchange of their performance, they receive gifts, such as nuts, apples and home-baked goodies.

 Photo credit: trilulilu.ro